msplr/PolyPot/protocol/Protocol specification.md

  - `uuid`: the UUID the Pot will use.
  - `server`: the server the Pot will use.

 The JSON response MUST be an empty JSON object.

-### Pot and Server
+#### Pot

-The Pot registers with the Server through an HTTP GET request.
-The response is a JSON response containing the configuration and the Pot ID.
+The Pot MUST try to connect to the Wi-Fi and make an HTTP POST request containing an empty JSON-encoded payload to the server.
+The response is a JSON response containing the configuration and the pending commands.

-The URL to be called is `/setup/<uuid:pot_id>`.
+The URL to be called is `/send-data/<uuid:pot_id>`.

-If the Pot can't connect to the Server, the Pot MUST stay in the setup mode.
+If the Pot can't connect to the Wi-Fi or the Server, the Pot MUST stay in the setup mode.

-If the UUID already exist in the database, the Server MUST return an error and the Pot MUST stay in the setup mode.
+The JSON request MUST be an empty JSON object.

 The JSON response MUST have the following top-level members:
  - `configuration`: an Configuration object, containing the configuration of the Pot.
 See "Configuration object" section for details.
+ - `commands`: an array of Command objects, containing the last command of each type executed by the Pot.
+See "Command object" section for details.

 ## Communications paths